tulimid1/createGif-py/best_save_m.md

 If you get an error or pause execution while this function is working, it is good practice to make sure you reset your directory.

+I would suggest adding both `best_save.m` and `functionSignatures.json` to a folder that is in your MATLAB path.
+The `best_save.m` contains the function and the `functionSignatures.json` will you give custom suggestions and code completion for when you call `best_save` in a script or notebook.

+If you already have a `functionSignatures.json` file in your folder, just add the pertinent code to the original `functionSignatures.json`.

 ## See also
 ---